Skip to main content

 RAM pricing in Independence: what to expect

 For a premium-tier vehicle like the RAM, the windshield itself is the primary cost driver — anywhere from $200 for older models to $1,200+ for newer ADAS-equipped vehicles.
-The Independence labor market is at the metro baseline, so labor adds roughly $80–$120 on top of parts.
-ADAS calibration on 2019 and newer RAM models adds another $150–$300.
+Independence's labor market runs a bit below the KC-metro baseline, so labor adds roughly $80–$120 on top of parts.
+ADAS calibration on 2019 and newer RAM models adds another $200–$500.

 The popular RAM models we see most often in the Independence area are: 1500, 2500, 3500, ProMaster.
 Pricing within a make can swing significantly across these — a base trim of the 1500 is typically the floor of the range; the top trim of the ProMaster is closer to the ceiling.